diego-girald0/monzo-take-home-test/README.md

 # Monzo Take-Home Test
+Submitted by: Diego Giraldo

 ## Overview

-This repository contains the implementation of core data models as part of the Monzo Take-Home Test.
-The objective of this project is to create two data models, which will be presented in this README file.
+The objective of this project was to create two data models as part of the Monzo Take Home Test.
+These will be presented in this README file.

 The BigQuery materialised objects have been created in the schema `DG_take_home_test`, and the tables are prefixed with `DG_`.

 The objects were created via this dbt project with the [profile](monzo_take_home_test/profiles.yml) and [configurations](monzo_take_home_test/dbt_project.yml) in the respective files.

 ---